Onxi95/Onxi95/README.md

 ### Hi there 👋 my name is Paweł

-Working as a frontend (TS + react) developer, I like to get my hands dirty with python sometimes 🐍
+Working as a frontend (TypeScript + React) engineer, I like to get my hands dirty with python sometimes 🐍

 I am a free software enthusiast 🐧 (I use arch btw)